 Actor, comedian, writer and producer Bill Cosby was born William Henry Cosby Jr. on July 12, 1937, in Philadelphia, Pennsylvania.
 With numerous awards to his credit, Bill Cosby is one of the top names in comedy.
 He also helped break down racial barriers on television in the 1960s with I Spy and, later, The Cosby Show.

 Cosby, the oldest of four boys, grew up in Philadelphia's Germantown neighborhood.
 At first, the Cosbys were able to get by, financially, but the family's money began to slip when Cosby's father, William Cosby Sr., began drinking heavily.
 After his father enlisted in the U.S. Navy, Cosby became like a parent to his brothers.
 Cosby's mother, Anna, worked cleaning houses.
-He and his family ended up living in the Richard Allen Homes, a low-income housing project in his neighborhood.
+He and his family also ended up living in the Richard Allen Homes, a low-income housing project.
 At the age of 8, Cosby suffered a great loss when his brother James, the second oldest of the boys, died.

-With money very tight for his family, Cosby started shining shoes to help out when he was 9 years old.
-He also later found a job at a supermarket.
+With money very tight for his family, Cosby started shining shoes and worked at a supermarket during his middle school years.
 Despite their hardships, Cosby's mother stressed the value of education and learning.
-She often read to Bill and his brothers, including the works by Mark Twain.
-A gifted storyteller himself, Cosby learned early on that humor could be a way to make friends and to get what he wanted.
+She often read books to Bill and his brothers, including the Bible and works by Mark Twain.
+A gifted storyteller himself, Cosby learned early on that humor could be a way to make friends and get what he wanted.
 Cosby excelled at making things up.
 As one of his teachers once noted, "William should become either a lawyer or an actor because he lies so well.''

 In school, Cosby was bright but unmotivated.
 He liked to tell stories and jokes to his classmates more than he liked to do his schoolwork.
 One of his teachers encouraged him to put his performing talents to use in school plays, not in her classroom.
 At home, Cosby listened to a variety of radio programs and started imitating such comedians as Jerry Lewis.
 He also watched such television performers as Sid Caesar and Jack Benny whenever he could.